-Tanjong Pagar Distripark
+23. Tanjong Pagar Distripark Museum

-This is a collection of art galleries located in and around warehouses at the Tanjong Pagar Distripark.
+Singapore Art Museum is a collection of art galleries located in and around warehouses at the Tanjong Pagar Distripark.

 Half the fun is actually spotting the galleries, some of which are displaying work from highly regarded, modern artists such as Sherman Ong.

-Vintage Cameras Museum Singapore
+24. Vintage Cameras Museum Singapore

+Even people who have no interest in photography seem to love looking through classic photographic equipment.
 Founded by a businessman and an artist, this is a collection that contains over a thousand vintage cameras.

 If that’s not impressive enough, it also boasts the largest camera-shaped building in the world.